Swapnil-2503/connect/README.md

 # ConnectCampus
 This Website is live

-### Social Media for Young Adults University students and also for teachers
+### Social Media for Young Adults, University students and also for teachers
 ### Goals
 - learn
 - explore